perseas/Pyrseas/docs/install.rst

 Pyrseas provides tools for `PostgreSQL <http://www.postgresql.org>`_, so obviously you need **PostgreSQL** to start with.
-Pyrseas has been tested with PG 8.4, 9.0, 9.1 and 9.2, and we'll certainly keep up with future releases.
+Pyrseas has been tested with PG 9.2, 9.3, 9.4 and 9.5, and we'll certainly keep up with future releases.
 Please refer to section III, `Server Administration
 <http://www.postgresql.org/docs/current/interactive/admin.html>`_ of
 the PostgreSQL documentation for details on installation, setup and the various Linux, Unix and Windows platforms supported.

 You will also need **Python**.
 Pyrseas has been tested with `Python
-<http://www.python.org>`_ 2.6 and 2.7, but should also work with 2.5.
+<http://www.python.org>`_ 2.7, but should also work with 2.6.
+It has
-It has also been ported to Python 3.2.
+also been ported to Python 3 and tested against versions from 3.2 through 3.5.
 On Linux or \*BSD, Python may already be part of your distribution or may be available as a package.
 For Windows and Mac OS please refer to the `Python download page
 <http://www.python.org/download/>`_ for installers and instructions.